amyhuang95/LAN-Sharing-Service/README.md

 ## Registry Server Mode

 Background: In enterprise-grade internet (eduroam), broadcasting message is highly restricted from one peer to another peer.
-In addition to the previous introduction of Laptop Hotpot (the one we discussed in the classroom), registry server is a much easier alternative to resolve the issue.
+In addition to the previous introduction of Laptop Hotspot (the one we discussed in the classroom), registry server is a much easier alternative to resolve the issue.

 What is it?
 A centralized server that record registered users' private IP and port numbers;
 ### Start the Registry Server